 The AMIDEAST Education Abroad Regional Studies in French Program in Rabat offers a diverse set of courses taught in French on Morocco in its Muslim, Arab, African and Mediterranean contexts.
 In addition, students learn Moroccan Arabic and have the opportunity to study Modern Standard Arabic if they so desire.
-Students in the program live either with French-speaking Moroccan families or in a private Moroccan student residence hall.
+Students in the program live with French-speaking Moroccan families.

 Classes take place both at the AMIDEAST Center in the bustling Agdal area of the city close to the buildings of AMIDEAST's partner, the College of Letters and Humanities of Mohammed V University.
 Courses are taught by French-speaking Moroccan faculty members from the University and other universities in Rabat and neighboring cities.